ElenaCoder/JavaScript30-Projects/project-29-countdown-clock/README.md

 ## Features

-- Set a specific countdown time using the input fields.
+- Set a countdown timer for a specific duration using the input fields and top buttons.
 - Start the countdown timer.
 - Display the remaining time in the format HH:MM:SS.
 - Sound an alarm when the countdown reaches zero.
+- Toggle the alarm on/off

 ## Technologies used